 The Pendleton 2a levee would be partially removed, which would increase inundation levels comparable to those in the historical 290-acre floodplain.
 As a result, the Proposed Action would increase inundation in the immediate project area from the 2-year flood from about 20 percent to about 48 percent of the floodplain, 10-year flood from about 20 percent to about 60 percent of the floodplain, and 100-year flood from around 50 percent to 65 percent of the floodplain.
 Flooding events would inundate the floodplain to the south and west of the removed Pendleton 2a levee and to a new setback levee along Birch Creek Road.
 To replace the function of the levee section partially removed, a new set-back levee would be constructed to maintain the existing level of flood protection.
-This new setback levee would protect against flooding on the properties located to the east of the project area across Birch Creek Road because their design provides sufficient height and freeboard to match the current 100-year flood designation of the Rivers and Harbors Act of 1899 (Section 408 process).
-For this reason, floodwaters reaching the Uma-Birch floodplain as a result of the Proposed Action would not reach areas outside of the reconnected floodplain as a result of the Proposed Action would not reach areas outside of the reconnected floodplain where restoration activities would focus.
+This new setback levee would protect against flooding on the properties located to the east of the project area across Birch Creek Road because their design provides sufficient height and freeboard to match the current 100-year flood designation of the Pendleton 2a levee and will be an integral part of the planning and design under Section 14 of the Rivers and Harbors Act of 1899 (Section 408 process).
+For this reason, floodwaters reaching the Uma-Birch floodplain as a result of the Proposed Action would not reach areas outside of the reconnected floodplain where restoration activities would focus.
 Therefore, with flood protection maintained by the new set-back levee, flooding impacts from an increased floodplain area would be low.

-Construction of side channels, alcoves, and roughness8 treatments on the historical floodplain would have short-term impacts on the floodplain but would also improve long-term floodplain functions.
+Construction of side channels, alcoves, and roughness9 treatments on the historical floodplain would have short-term impacts on the floodplain but would also improve long-term floodplain functions.
 Disturbance within the floodplain also would occur from the staging area and access roads during construction.
 Because the Umatilla River and Birch Creek have limited connection to their historical floodplains, these activities would have a limited impact to preexisting surface-water connections.
 Work within the historical floodplain would be completed in phases so that as each floodplain segment is improved, they each become capable of improving long-term function before the next high flows occur.

-The Proposed Action would be constructed to encourage restoration of certain floodplain- and streamchannel features that have been lost or degraded over time.
+The Proposed Action would be constructed to encourage restoration of certain floodplain- and stream-channel features that have been lost or degraded over time.
 The current objective focuses on proper floodplain function and resilience rather than control.